chevah/geck/content/onboarding.rst

 Test_Data
 ^^^^^^^^^

-In the server repository is a folder called test_data which contains configuration file samples, public/private key samples, various certificates in a number of formats, a test LDAP server to support manual tests ( run as $ ./build* test_data/ldap/server.py), HTTP proxy and simpel HTTP server, and sample execute scripts for post transfer execution.
+In the server repository is a folder called test_data which contains configuration file samples, public/private key samples, various certificates in a number of formats, a test LDAP server to support manual tests ( run as $ ./build* test_data/ldap/server.py), HTTP proxy and simple HTTP server, and sample execute scripts for post transfer execution.

 Users_Files
 ^^^^^^^^^^^